-During your personal retreat, you can revisit old goals or dreams, enlist books for inspiration (see my life balance books The Mother’s Guide to Self-Renewal or Nurturing the Soul of Your Family for great exercises), check out the resources from our sister company Career Strategists’ Inspiration Café, explore my post How Well Do You Know Yourself?, journal or draw/paint or create a vision board from magazine images that represents a snapshot of how you want to experience the next three months.
+During your personal retreat, you can revisit old goals or dreams, enlist books for inspiration (see my life balance books The Mother’s Guide to Self-Renewal or Nurturing the Soul of Your Family for great exercises), explore my post How Well Do You Know Yourself?, journal or draw/paint or create a vision board from magazine images that represents a snapshot of how you want to experience the next three months.

 Design a day that inspires you and helps you gain clarity and focus, but trust your intuition; this isn’t a race and you won’t be graded!
 A primary goal of this retreat is to give your analytical thinking a rest and give your creativity and your “Wise Self” the opportunity to speak.
 Here are some tips to help you get the most from your retreat: